MLB Free Agency 2018-19: Early Look at 1 Realistic Fit for Every Team

 They could use a boost in their pitching staff, however, which ranks 27th with a 4.86 ERA.

 The 30-year-old is having a decent season with the A's.
 He's posted a 3.77 ERA over 102.2 innings, though he's recovering from a back strain.
 He won't cost a lot.
-His ceiling and his floor aren't terribly far apart.
+His ceiling and his floor aren't far apart.

 He's your big splash, Marlins fans.
 Get used to it.